Yash-Singh-Pathania/Clip-Cut/README.md

 $ ./run.sh
 ```

-Windows (Powershell):
+Windows (Powershell with Administrator privileges):

 ```bash
 $ ./run.ps1
 ```

 Keep this terminal window open (it takes a long time to start!).
+On Mac/Linux, you will be prompted for your password to run the tunnel.

 To check the status of the services: